kaaproject/kaa/Administration-guide/Tenants-and-applications-management/index.md

   - Using the existing CT by clicking **Select existing type** and selecting exiting CT version from FQN and version drop-downs.

         <img src="attach/Create%20client-side%20endpoint%20profile%20schema%201.png" width="500" height="400">
   - Create new CT by clicking **Create new type**.
 In this case you will be redirected to **Add new type** window.
-Here you can create a schema either by using the [schema form999](999) or by uploading a schema in the [Avro](http://avro.apache.org/docs/current/spec.html) format from a file.
+Here you can create a schema either by using the [schema form](#schema-form) or by uploading a schema in the [Avro](http://avro.apache.org/docs/current/spec.html) format from a file.

         <img src="attach/Create%20client-side%20endpoint%20profile%20schema%202.png" width="700" height="400">
 4. Click **Add** at the top of the window to save the schema.